 - During your usual office hours, use your personal meeting ID or a recurring meeting to have students drop in to meet with you (consider enabling the Waiting Room feature so that students don’t drop in on a meeting in progress).

 Using Zoom for Synchronous Lecture

 Zoom can serve as a platform for live synchronous remote lectures.
 If you want to go this route, here are some suggestions:

-- During your usual class time use your personal meeting ID to have students meet you in a consistent meeting space.
+- Schedule a recurring meeting to have students meet you in a consistent meeting space.

 - Utilize screen sharing to share any material on the screen with students.